yanxurui/logdog/README.rst

-In this case, logdogs will run as a daemon process in current directory and check log files every 10 seconds. a.log and b.log will be watched both by dog test and glob.
+In this case, logdogs will run as a daemon process in current directory and check log files every 10 seconds. a.log and b.log will be watched by both dog test and glob.
 When a line containing ``wrong`` but not ``nothing`` is written to a.log, both dogs' handler will be called.
-Dog glob will send eamil to your mailbox.
+Dog glob will send email to your mailbox.

 API